Sequence of Events Recording (SER)

 Know what happened & when to 1 ms

-SER systems record the exact time of all events in chronological order.
+Sequence of Events Recording (SER) systems record the exact time of all events in chronological order.
 Some events are bad because they cannot be anticipated, and even worse if they cannot be explained.

 Other events are planned responses (breaker trips, control system actions, etc.).
 It is equally important to know that these events happened on time as designed – or know if they didn’t and why.